ChristineRiley/forward_media/propres_seat.md

 ### Teaching

 1. Pay attention and be ready to assist Clint or any other teacher.
+1. Verify the stage display is set to teaching for Clint
 1. In general Clint drives this section, but sometimes asks for a slide or follow along.

 ### 10:28am and 12:28pm: End of service

-1. Be ready to start Spotify end of service playlist
+1. When Clint plays the pads start Spotify end of service playlist
 1. Start end service slide loop